Want the best of VICE News straight to your inbox? Sign up here.

-Baden also said his evidence isn’t conclusive yet and that he’s still in the process of investigating the wealthy financier’s death, which left his alleged victims outraged.
+Baden, who has served as an expert defense witness in the trial of O.J.
+Simpson, also said his evidence isn’t conclusive yet.
+He’s still in the process of investigating the wealthy financier’s death, which left his alleged victims outraged.

 Baden’s statements fall in line with accusations from right-wing groups like QAnon — and promoted by President Donald Trump — that Epstein was killed.
 But New York City’s chief medical examiner, Barbara Sampson, has said that Epstein died by suicide when he tied a bedsheet to his jail-cell bunk bed and knelt to the floor, using so much force that he broke bones in his neck.